AlexandreGrego1/PersonalPortfolioProject/README.md

 * Mozilla Firefox

-## Barriers to Technology Development
+## BARRIES TO TECHNOLOGY DEVELOPMENT

 As my limited knowledge of development tools, I have developed my portfolio in the same stands as my resume project lecture.
 Althought my limited knologment, I have applyied my own caracteristics to my project trying to give my particular caracteristics to this portfolio.